nextflow-io/nf-hello/README.md

 NOTE: If you want to use this project as a starting point for a custom plugin, you must rename the `plugins/nf-hello` folder and update `settings.gradle` with your plugin name.

+See the [Nextflow documentation](https://nextflow.io/docs/latest/plugins.html) for more information about developing plugins.

 ## Plugin structure

 - `settings.gradle`